glatard/one-voxel/README.md

 ### 2017-12-4

+- Bootstrap also works with mcflirt, see [here](https://github.com/glatard/one-voxel/tree/master/robust-motion-bootstrap-blackbox-mcflirt).

 - Applied bootstrap to the whole motion-correction chain instead of the individual volumes.
 Bootstrap stabilizes it.
 See results [here](https://github.com/glatard/one-voxel/tree/master/robust-motion-bootstrap-blackbox).